The British Olympics

 Published by English Heritage in September 2011

-As London prepares to be the first city in the world to stage the modern Olympic games for the third time, historian Martin Polley reveals that, amazingly, Britain's Olympic heritage is actually about to celebrate its 400th anniversary.
+In 2012, London became the first city in the world to have staged the modern Olympic games three times.
+But as historian Martin Polley reveals, amazingly, Britain's Olympic heritage actually goes back 400 years.

 Never mind the 1948 or 1908 Games, the first recorded Olympic Games in Britain took place in 1612.
 And that was only the beginning of a long and fascinating relationship between the British and all things Olympian.

 As history records, the Olympic Games originated in ancient Greece nearly three thousand years ago, died out around 393 AD, and were triumphantly reborn in 1896, in the Greek capital of Athens.
 Rather less well known is how, during the intervening centuries, an assortment of British writers, romantics, sportsmen and visionaries helped to nurture that revival.
 Indeed our nation's fascination with all things Olympian has played a pivotal role in shaping the Games as we know them today.